 Cancer associated fibroblasts are known to maintain a state of permanent activation after the effects of the initiating stimulus subsides.
 This activated phenotype persists until cell senescence [24].
 Cells populating diseased tendons are known to be apoptotic and senescent [5].
 Furthermore, turnover of tendon collagenous matrix components is known to be low [25, 26].
 This may account for the sustained expression of stromal fibroblast activation markers in tendon tissues from patients up to 4 years after treatment in both symptomatic and asymptomatic patients.

 In our previous work investigating inflammation in cultured stromal cells derived from diseased human tendons, we proposed that diseased cells may be primed for inflammation [8].
 In the current study, we identified IL-1 treated diseased cells showed a more profound induction of PDPN and CD106 and sustained expression of IL6 and IL8 mRNA compared to IL-1 treated healthy cells.
 Our findings support the concept that diseased tendon cells previously exposed to inflammation are primed and become hyper-responsive on subsequent exposure; possessing ‘stromal memory’.
 In support of this, studies of cancer associated fibroblasts [27, 28] and of RA synovial fibroblasts [9, 10] emphasize the important contribution of resident stromal cell populations to the persistence of chronic inflammation.
 Epigenetic changes in stromal cell populations are thought to be implicated in fibroblast activation.
 Changes in the epigenome can modulate the inflammatory response and promote the development of chronic disease [29].

+Diseased tendon tissues investigated in the current study were collected from patients undergoing sub-acromial decompression surgery or surgical debridement of a supraspinatus tendon tear ranging from small (<1cm) to massive (>5cm) in size.
+Patients with large to massive tendon tears likely represent the end stage of the disease spectrum.
+Stromal fibroblast activation markers were highly expressed in all tendinopathic and torn tissues investigated in this study.
+We recently identified the plasticity and complexity of inflammation activation signatures in diseased human shoulder tendons [8].
+The current study using tissues from these same patient cohorts identified that markers of stromal fibroblast activation are highly expressed in diseased tendons, and that disease stage does not influence the degree of expression of PDPN, CD106 and CD248.
+These findings further support the concept of stromal fibroblast ‘memory’ and that exposure of tendon cells to an inflammatory stimulus induces a sustained change in their phenotype.

 Repetitive damage through cumulative loading is a known contributor to the development of tendon disease.
 Mechanical cues can also induce tendon cells and tissues to release pro-inflammatory mediators including prostaglandins and pro-inflammatory cytokines [30, 31].
 The effects of mechanical loading on stromal activation in tendinopathy have not been directly investigated.
 However, it is conceivable that in a disease setting, both mechanical and chemical cues may potentially induce stromal fibroblast activation as both stimuli possess the capacity to induce inflammation.

+We acknowledge there are potential limitations with the use of hamstring tendon as a comparator to diseased tendons including tendon type and age differences.
+However, hamstring tendon was taken from live healthy donors without history of tendinopathy.
+We believe this is a more suitable comparator than cadaveric shoulder tendon tissues where little is known about whether the tendons were healthy or diseased and tendons were not affected by post mortem changes.

 CONCLUSIONS